Amlodipine Side Effects

 Applies to amlodipine: oral tablet, oral tablet disintegrating

-Check with your doctor immediately if any of the following side effects occur while taking amlodipine:More common
+You should check with your doctor immediately if any of these side effects occur when taking amlodipine:More common

 - Swelling of the ankles or feet